+In the world of Ayurveda, neem is a popular medicinal herb that’s been part of traditional remedies that date back almost 5000 years.
+Also known as Azadirachta Indica in English or ‘Neemba’ in Sanskrit, the neem tree is a really good example of how nature holds both the problem and the cure.
+It’s home to more than 130 different biologically active compounds!
+No wonder it’s such an effective anti-viral and anti-bacterial, along with being a powerful immuno-stimulant.
 Murli Manohar, author of the book 'Ayurveda For All: Effective Ayurvedic Self Cure for Common and Chronic Ailments' suggests that the primary purpose of neem leaves is the treatment of vaata disorders or neuromuscular pains.
 Then come the other benefits: purify the blood, prevent damage caused by free radicals in the body, remove toxins, treat insect bites and ulcers.
 Neem leaves have anti-bacterial properties which is why it works wonders on infections, burns and any kind of skin problems.
 It destroys the bacteria that causes infections, stimulates the immune system and encourages rapid healing.
-Here are some excellent ways in which we can use neem leaves:
+We tell you some benefits of neem.

 Most parts of the neem tree are awfully bitter, with the exception of its flowers.
 White and delicate, neem flowers with their off-white buds are almost too pretty to be eaten and unbelievably therapeutic.
 The flowers have a sweet, almost mystical jasmine like scent at night and blossom once in the afternoon and then again in the evening.
 During the monsoon, you’ll see a bunch of them scattered right under the tree.
 Also known as Vepampoo in Tamil, these neem flowers can be used fresh, dried or in a powdered form.
 They’re used commonly in the South to cook a number of dishes: flower rice, pachadi, rasam, lentils and more.
 They’re often dry roasted and sprinkled on top of the dish to garnish as well.

 Neem Twigs & Bark